tracking-exposed/youchoose.ai/content/survey_start.md

    >_ Youchoose
   </h1>
   <h3 class ="titlehp" style ="padding-top:1rem;">
-   is a open and free tool to enable Youtubers to suggest videos to their audience.
+   is a open and free tool enabling Youtubers to suggest videos to their audience.
   </h3>
 </div>